oasisfeng/island/README.md

 The limitations in "God mode":

-- Google Play Store is currently not fully working as expected, paid apps and apps with IAP could not be installed via Google Play Store.
-(We are investigating this issue)
+- If any corporation Google account is logged-in on the device, Google Play Store will operate in "Work Mode" which may block the installation of paid apps.

-- App Backup (Cloud backup for app data by Google Play services) will stop working.
+- On Android version prior to 7.1, app backup (e.g. Cloud backup for app data with Google Drive) will stop working.
+(Android 7.1+ is not affected)
-(We are working on a solution for Android 7.1+)

 God mode could only be [setup manually](/setup.md).